 Knowledge is the future.

 With the rise of digital marketing came the industry’s slide toward science.
 If you can measure the efficacy of a marketing activity then, clearly, you should.
 If you can use programmatic platforms to target an individual's behaviour in a particular location, why wouldn’t you.
 But who owns the data?
 The media platforms (Google, Facebook etc.) are not creators but they know more about who's reading, clicking, searching or liking any content than agencies do.
-Brands know more their customers than agencies do.
+Brands know more about their customers than agencies do.
 Agencies are being sidelined.

 What is required next?